GabeScott/standard-works-vault/General Conference/1988 April - “Come unto Christ, and Be Perfected in Him”.md

 Let us all come unto Christ and be perfected in Him, I humbly pray in the name of Jesus Christ, amen.

-President Hinckley:

-To which I add my testimony that these are the words of the Lord’s anointed, the prophet of the living God, the President of The Church of Jesus Christ of Latter-day Saints, President Ezra Taft Benson.
+*To which I add my testimony that these are the words of the Lord’s anointed, the prophet of the living God, the President of The Church of Jesus Christ of Latter-day Saints, President Ezra Taft Benson.*